-For those students needing specialized tutoring, peer tutoring is available by application to the Learning Center (second floor Gardner Center) to those students needing academic help in a specific course for a nominal fee.
+For those students needing specialized tutoring, peer tutoring is available by application to the Learning Center (second floor Gardner Center).
+A nominal fee is charged.
 Call (731) 989-6061 for additional information.

 Supplemental Instruction, a program using peer instructional leaders to promote independent learning, is available for some courses.
-Call the Learning Center (731) 989-6061 for information regarding courses implementing this program.
+Call the Learning Center at (731) 989-6061 for information regarding courses implementing this program.